Taylor Inlet

 Taylor Inlet is an inlet located in the Great Southern region of Western Australia.
-The inlet is located on the coast near Nanarup Beach and is approximately 23 km east of Albany and is contained within the Taylor Inlet nature reserve.
+The inlet is located on the coast near Nanarup Beach approximately 23 km east of Albany and is contained within the Taylor Inlet nature reserve.

 The inlet is a wave dominated estuary with a degraded catchment that is a result of substantial clearing and a saline run-off.
 It covers a total area of 1.2 km2 and the catchment covers a total area of about 10 km2.

 The inlet is separated from the Southern Ocean by a sand bar and typically open once or twice a year for a few weeks at a time, usually between September and January.
 It is kidney shaped and lies almost parallel to the shoreline.
 The channel is approximately 300 m in length and 100 m wide.

 The vegetation fringing the inlet include Melaleuca cuticularis, Juncus kraussii, Samolus repens, Gahnia trifida and Baumea juncea.
 Other plants found in the surrounding dunes include sand spinifex, sword sedge and berry saltbush, pigface and peppermint trees.